 Kinsterna Hotel * Monemvasia

 What can you say about a secluded, atmospheric, immaculately renovated Byzantine mansion of the 13th century surrounded by vineyards and olive groves?
-Apparently there are some more things, such as Kinsterna Hotel’s jaw-dropping location: just a few miles away from Monemvasia, the famous medieval castle city with rich history and strong local identity.
-The hotel is infused with history, with canon holes and dark catacomb cells mantained and cleverly used in the decoration to the old cistern that gave the name to the hotel, the trademark of the place that sits in the middle of the central yard and feeds the beautiful infinity pool with fresh spring water.
+Apparently there are some more things, such as Kinsterna Hotel’s jaw-dropping location: just a few miles away from Monemvasia, the famous medieval castle city with a rich history and strong local identity.
+The hotel is infused with history, with canon holes and dark catacomb cells maintained and cleverly used in the decoration to the old cistern that gave the name to the hotel, the trademark of the place that sits in the middle of the central yard and feeds the beautiful infinity pool with fresh spring water.

 Dexamenes * Kourouta